consensus-shipyard/ipc/README.md

 The IPC Agent is the entry point to interacting with IPC.
 It is a client application that provides a simple and easy-to-use interface to interact with IPC as a user and run all the processes required for the operation of a subnet.

+>💡 **We've prepared a [quick start guide](/docs/quickstart.md) that will have you running and validating on your own subnet quickly, at the cost of detailed explanations.**

 See:
 - [docs/architecture.md](docs/architecture.md) for a conceptual overview of the tool
 - [docs/subnet.md](docs/subnet.md) for instructions on how to deploy a new subnet and the required architecture